nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 ![docxtpl_for_loop_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_for_loop_demo.png)
 ### Reports Automation example
 * In this example we will create a sales report based on a word template
-* An bar chart image file is created at "images/trendImg.png" using matplotlib and the image is rendered in the report
+* An bar chart image file is created at the location ```images/trendImg.png``` using matplotlib and the image is rendered in the report
 ![docxtpl_reports_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_reports_demo.png)
 ```python
 import datetime as dt